Robust Inference for Non-Linear Regression Models with Applications in Enzyme Kinetics: Application to the Michaelis-Menten (MM) Model

+where $\mathcal{A}_r = \{i:$ $i$-th data-point is not contaminated in the dataset generated at $r$-th replication, $i=1,2,\ldots,n\}$ and $\widehat{\bm{\beta}}^{(r)}$ be the parameter estimate obtained at $r$-th replication for a particular method. \btxt{This measures the expected prediction accuracy obtained from a single dataset using any of the robust estimators.}

 Based on all these numerical results, we can easily see that the MDPDEs with suitable values of $\alpha$ perform the best among all the competitors considering all the cases of simulation setups.
 For lower contamination proportions, a close competitor of our MDPDE is the KPS estimator and the Tukey's M estimator, but their performance deteriorates as contamination proportion increases.
 This deterioration is more significant when there are contamination in both response and covariate.
-Further, from Tables \ref{tab:S12APE} and \ref{tab:S12APEAppendix} it is clear that, for increasing proportion of contamination, the average prediction error gets minimized for a larger value of the MDPDE tuning parameter $\alpha$.
+Further, for increasing proportion of contamination, the average prediction error gets minimized for a larger value of the tuning parameter $\alpha$ (refer to Table \ref{tab:S12APE} and \btxt{Table C.3} in Web Appendix C).